thomasyue/tf2-BERT/README.md

-BERT with Adapted-BERT fast fine-tuning
+BERT with Adapted-BERT fast fine-tuning.